majorthorn/Adventures-in-GO/README.md

 # Adventures-in-GO
 This is where I will store my source files for tiny projects that I will inevitably have throughout my time getting used to GO.
+I recently switched to Linux from Windows and found myself needing a new programming language that was cross-platform and that wasnt C++.
+So, When i found GO and noticed how straightforward it is I had to pick it up and try it.
+The Source files in this repository may be broken or missing peices.
+I am just trying to sort of document my journey.